The B Movie Monsters Coloring Activity Book!

 Many people consider all 1950s monster movies to be lacking production values compared to

-modern monster movies, therefore they're all B Movies.
+modern monster movies, therefore they are all B Movies.

 Our B-Movie Monsters Coloring Book will be completed soon!